sumi2202/FoodPlug_Group6/README.md

 ## Final Project: FoodPlug - Distributed Food Ordering Application using Publish-Subscribe

-Group 6 members:
+Group 6

 -----------------------------------------------

-Our application makes use of a publish-subscribe approach through the use of two servers that handle different tasks; using ZeroMQ, the application utilizes
+Our application makes use of a publish-subscribe approach through the use of two servers that handle different tasks; this application uses JeroMQ, a Java implementation of ZeroMQ.

 ### Adding project dependencies